weecology/retrieverdash/docs/introduction.rst

-This django project serves as a status server and dashboard where maintainers and users can see the status of datasets i.e. whether the datasets are installing properly or not and the changes that have been made to the dataset.
+This django project serves as a status server and dashboard where maintainers and users can see the status of datasets i.e. whether the datasets are installing properly or not and the changes that have been made to the dataset.....

 Features of Data Retriever Dashboard